 Telling those around you

-Initially, you and your loved one might only want to tell close family and friends.
-As and when they feel confident about disclosing their diagnosis and when they themselves have come to terms with it, you should also consider telling others who the condition may have an impact on, such as neighbours or local groups you belong to.
+Initially, you might only want to tell close family and friends.
+As and when you feel confident about disclosing your diagnosis and when you have come to terms with it, you might then consider telling others who the condition may have an impact on, such as neighbours or local groups you belong to.
 If you live in a dementia friendly community, you might feel able to share your experiences with the community.
 This could help develop a support network around you that works best for how you're feeling and living with your dementia.

 Power of Attorney

-If you are living alone and staying in your own home starts to become difficult to manage, there are some extra care housing schemes specifically for people with dementia.
+If you are living alone and staying in your own home starts to become difficult to manage, there are some extra care housing schemes that have been built specifically for people with dementia.
 These schemes provide care while allowing people to remain independent for as long as possible.

 A good home for dementia patients allows them to do what they like, provided it’s not going to cause any harm.

 If the person you’re supporting is experiencing difficulties, contact their local authority to arrange a needs assessment.
 This is a free professional assessment of their need for care and/or aids and adaptations.

 People with dementia often experience difficulties with communication.
 Here are some ways to overcome common barriers.